 Innovative research partnerships is a series of profiles about collaborations between Ph.D. communication researchers and working professionals in the community.
 I consider these partnerships innovative because of the creativity involved in initiating and sustaining cross-sector collaborative research.
 Through separate interviews of both partners in the collaboration, I share the unique stories behind the partnerships, the challenges they face in their collaborative efforts, and the fruits of these partnerships.
-The series is posted in anticipation of my two upcoming conference sessions about research partnerships at ComNet17 in September and NCA in November.
-I hope to see you at one of these sessions and please be in touch if you have ideas about research partners to interview!
+The series was started in anticipation of my two conferences sessions on research partnerships at ComNet17 in September and NCA in 2017.

 Today, I highlight the partnership between Lynsey Romo and Chris Campau, who have worked together on research for a year and a half.
 Their research explores how students in recovery from drug and alcohol abuse talk to others about their recovery status (or not) given the stigma and negative reactions the students may face.
 First, we hear from Chris.